For those of you left curious by my last post, here’s my score-study process:

 Allowing myself to practice this slowly and thoughtfully allows me to process more of the music all at once from the beginning and turn the printed music on the page into motions.
 By contrast, here’s the process I see so many inexperienced students try: learn the notes, then the rhythms, then the fingering, then the dynamics, then the articulation, etc., essentially learning every element of the music as a separate layer.
-This ends up wasting time in the end because, as I tell my students, if you can hear the notes you are playing, then you are playing them with some kind of rhythm, so you might as well learn the right one, rather than getting good at the wrong one and having to relearn the right one.
+This ends up wasting time in the end because, as I tell my students, if you can hear the notes you are playing, then you are playing them with some kind of rhythm, so you might as well learn the right one, rather than getting good at the wrong one and having to forget that way and relearn the right one.
 And if you can hear the notes you are playing, then you are playing at some dynamic level, so you might as well play them at the right one.
 This applies to every element of the music.
 Just because you are not paying attention to a certain musical element doesn’t mean your muscles aren’t learning the motions you are using; unlearning and reprogramming motions is so much more work than learning it the right way from the beginning.

 It’s such a simple process, but it does require discipline to keep things slow to give yourself time to think through every motion, and it requires 100% of your attention to really think through everything you are doing.
 But it gets you to the enjoyable phase of being able to play the piece so much faster than playing the piece over and over again cementing in mistakes ever would.